A grant for New York State 501(c)(3) nonprofit buildings that need energy conservation improvements.

 Be able to provide its 501(c)(3) nonprofit determination letter granted by the IRS

-Have a SAM.gov and UEI registration number (if not at time of application, then before final selection of the organization)
+Have a SAM.gov and active UEI registration number

 Be able to document the need for grant funding for improvements to reduce energy use and achieve savings for its building